insightsengineering/rbmi/README.md

 vignette(topic = "quickstart", package = "rbmi")
 ```

+## Validation

+For clarification on the current validation status of rbmi please see the FAQ vignette.

 ## Support

 For any help with regards to using the package or if you find a bug please create a [GitHub issue](https://github.com/insightsengineering/rbmi/issues)